 Batman V. Superman: Dawn of Justice (2016)

-Gal Gadot will portray Wonder Woman in Batman V. Superman: Dawn of Justice.
-This will be the character's first appearance in a live action feature film.
-The movie is set for release on March 25th, 2016.
+Gal Gadot portrays Wonder Woman in Batman V. Superman: Dawn of Justice, marking the character's first appearance in a live action feature film.
+The movie was released on March 25th, 2016.

 Wonder Woman (2017)